MicrodosingMedicinal Chemistry & Drug DevelopmentLSDPsilocybin

 Abstract

-Microdosing, the prolonged ingestion of psychedelics at subhallucinogenic doses, has gained popularity for its perceived cognitive and emotional benefits.
-Psychedelics have high affinity for 5-HT2B receptors, a receptor known to cause human heart disease with strong chronic activation.
-We investigated the effects of microdosed psychedelics on cardiovascular health in mice using echocardiography after chronically administering either serotonin or d-fenfluramine as positive controls or lysergic acid diethylamide (LSD) at two subhallucinogenic doses.
-Serotonin produced significant ventricular thickening at 4- and 8-weeks, and d-fenfluramine caused aortic valve regurgitation at 4-weeks.
-No significant changes were observed in any vehicle or LSD group.
-We determined the affinity and potency of LSD, psilocybin, and norfenfluramine at mouse and human 5-HT2BRs and observed no significant differences.
-We calculated that levels of 5-HT2B activation by low-dose LSD were substantial, but short-lived, compared to the cardiotoxin d-fenfluramine.
-Together, these data provide no evidence of ventricular or valvular remodeling associated with prolonged administration of low-dose LSD in mice.
+Summary Microdosing, the prolonged ingestion of psychedelics at sub-hallucinogenic doses, has gained popularity for its perceived cognitive and emotional benefits.
+Psychedelics have high affinity for 5-HT 2B receptors, which cause heart disease with strong chronic activation.
+We investigated the effects of microdosed psychedelics on cardiovascular health in mice using electrocardiography after chronically administering either serotonin as a positive control or lysergic acid diethylamide (LSD) at two sub-hallucinogenic doses.
+Serotonin produced significant ventricular thickening at 4- and 8-weeks.
+No significant changes were observed in vehicle or LSD groups.
+We determined the affinity and potency of LSD, psilocybin, and norfenfluramine at mouse and human 5-HT 2B Rs and observed no significant differences.
+We calculated that levels of 5-HT 2B activation by low-dose LSD were substantial, but short-lived, compared to the cardiotoxin d -fenfluramine.
+Together, these data provide no evidence of cardiovascular risk associated with prolonged administration of low-dose LSD in mice.

 Research Summary of 'Assessing the Potential Cardiovascular Risk of Microdosing the Psychedelic LSD in Mice'